spec-first/connexion/docs/context.rst

 context.context
 ---------------

-A dict containing the following information:
+A dict containing the information from the security middleware:

 .. code-block:: python

     {
-        "api_base_path": ...  # The base path of the matched API "operation_id": ...  # The operation id of matched operation
         "user": ...  # User information from authentication "token_info": ...  # Token information from authentication
     }